-There is a significant decrease in ending unassigned cash reserves from FY 2016 to Proposed FY 2018 due to debt service costs associated with leasing buses and increased personnel costs due to turnover which resulted in increased overtime costs.
-FY 2017 and FY 2018 reflect ending unassigned cash reserves fell below the cash reserve target.
-Management has responded by eliminating three bus routes in an effort to lower expenses.
+There is a significant decrease in ending unassigned cash reserves from FY 2016 to Adopted FY 2018 due to debt service costs associated with leasing buses and increased personnel costs due to turnover which resulted in increased overtime costs.
+Estimated FY 2017 reflects ending unassigned cash reserves below the cash reserve target.
+Management has responded by changing service for several routes in an effort to lower expenses.
 Refer to the five year forecast earlier in this section to see the future financial challenges facing this budget.
 Low sales tax growth and fare revenue are negatively impacting the financial health of this fund.